 - 1: You've seen a TV program on the subject, or listened to some stories. - 2-3: You have a layman's interest in the subject, or studied it at school.
 You will know the common stuff, but have gaps and lack depth and full understanding. - 4-5: You have a graduate's level of knowledge, and have a well rounded view of the subject.
-This is sufficient for most people who use it regularly.

-- 6-7: You have a level of knowledge equivalent to that of a Master's Degree. - 8-11: If you have had a formal education, you probably have a Doctorate given your level of knowledge. - 12+: This level of skill is held by masters in their field.
+This is sufficient for most people who use it regularly. - 6-7: You have a level of knowledge equivalent to that of a Master's Degree. - 8+: If you have had a formal education, you probably have a Doctorate given your level of knowledge.